About placement of duplicate certificates

 Any certificates that match all of the criteria are deemed related.

-For choosing historical placement of related certificates, Trust Protection Platform looks at the Valid To or Not After certificate properties to determine which of the certificates is newer.
+For choosing historical placement of related certificates, Trust Protection Foundation looks at the Valid To or Not After certificate properties to determine which of the certificates is newer.